IOW Logo

 See my full publication list as well as the list of my past conference talks and poster presentations.

-Ph.D. student in GROCE:
+Ph.D. student in the GROCE project:

 Greenland Ice sheet–Ocean Interaction